 Teacher candidates are not permitted to serve as a substitute while on duty as a student teacher.
-This is a violation of the ED code and CTC teaching standards.
-You may sub for your mentor teacher on days when you are not completing clinical practice hours.

 Credential students have access to several materials in INTERESC (ED 420) for use in their field placement classrooms, including one-on-one Tk20 Support beginning February 1, 2019.
 Please refer to this list for other materials and resources available.